-The exhibition The Future of Fashion Is Now at the museum Boijmans Van Beuningen in Rotterdam showed us an inspiring assortment of progressive designers with their newest techniques.
+The exhibition The Future of Fashion Is Now [museum Boymans van Beuningen until January 2015] showed us an inspiring assortment of progressive designers with their newest techniques.

-One of the many designers who could be visited in the museum was Iris van Herpen, who graduated at the Hogeschool voor de Kunsten Artez in Arnhem, the Netherlands.
+One of the many designers who participated in this exhibition was Iris van Herpen, who graduated at the Hogeschool voor de Kunsten Artez in Arnhem, the Netherlands.
 During her study she did an internship at Alexander McQueen in London and Claudy Jongstra in Amsterdam.
 Later, she began designing shoes for United Nude.
 An intriguing aspect is that she sees herself as a combination of a fashion designer and designer.

-For this project, I have drawn my own body in plastic vacuum.
-Since this wasn’t possible with the vacuum machine that is available in school because of its largeness, I did thorough research on the internet in order to be able to build my own vacuum machine with the help of my father.
-Firstly, I made a mold out of plaster so that I could ‘pull’ vacuum to a see-through body.
+Inspired by this project, I have pictured my own body in a plastic vacuum.
+Since this wasn’t possible with the vacuum machine that is available in school because of its size, I did thorough research on the internet in order to be able to build my own vacuum machine with the help of my father.
+Firstly, I made a mold out of plaster so that I could ‘pull’ vacuum from a see-through body.
 The heat got spread by a heater.
 In this way, only a small surface could be heated and I had no control of how the pvc plate would react to this.
 The consequence was that the pvc was about to burst or left air bubbles behind.

-At the first moment I was quite disappointed because I didn’t go the way I expected it to.
-On the other hand, these little imperfections in the body actually give added value to the work.
+In the beginning I was quite disappointed because it didn’t go the way I expected it to.
+On the other hand, these little imperfections in the body actually do give some added value to the work.
 Having control over your material can be handy, but as soon as you lose this, interesting and unique things can happen.
-This reminded me of the magnets that have a will on their own in the project of Iris van Herpen en Jolan van der Wiel.
+This reminded me of the magnets that have a will of their own in the project of Iris van Herpen en Jolan van der Wiel.

-The growing metal dress from Iris van Herpen immediately had an impact on me when I saw it from a small distance.
-The dress presented in the museum was one of her newest experiments.
-The 3D printed dress lies in a bath that grows with the help of fluoride liquid and magnets.
+Her growing metal dress from immediately had an impact on me when I saw it from a small distance.
+The dress presented in the museum was one of her latest experiments.
+The 3D printed dress lay in a bath and grows with the help of fluoride liquid and magnets.
 To develop this dress she asked Jolan van der Wiel, a product designer, for help.
-Because of her urge to constantly apply new techniques, she works together with other artists who specialize in the handling of these certain techniques.
+Because of her urge to constantly apply new techniques, she frequently works together with other artists who specialize in the handling of these certain techniques.
 Jolan tries to forget the mundane things in his studio and to trust and make use of his imagination.
 Just like Iris van Herpen, he is fascinated by the working of different instruments that offer him a platform to his fantasy.

-They practiced this technique in real life in the museum Boijmans Van Beuningen.
+They practiced this technique in real life situation in the Boijmans museum.
 Underneath the 3D printed dress, different magnets are hidden.
 Above the dress, the fluoride liquid drops down, falling on the dress.
-Through the magnets, the liquid sticks which makes the dress grow layer per layer.
+Through the magnets, the liquid sticks which makes the dress grow layer by layer.
 Therefore the name ‘growing dress’.

 Furthermore, without the fluoride liquid, the dress is made out of synthetic that is 3D printed.
 This is a technique that we continually see coming back in her designs.
 A 3D printer is a device that creates arbitrary three-dimensional objects based on digital drawings.
 The material that is used builds up layer per layer, such as the Ferro fluid process.
 With this technique, Iris van Herpen is able to accomplish sculptures that are impossible to make by hand.